Identity

 - Role Assignments—Every x hours (where x is either a maximum of 24 hours or the duration necessary to complete the previous role assignment sync).

-AD for the Cloud Identity Engine, log in, and grant the necessary permissions,
+Identity Engine, log in, and grant the necessary permissions, Microsoft

-Microsoft automatically onboards the Cloud Identity Engine Enterprise App into your
+automatically onboards the Cloud Identity Engine Enterprise App into Entra ID.

 Configure Entra ID Using the CIE Enterprise App

-Learn how to configure Entra ID in the Cloud Identity Engine using the CIE Enterprise
+Learn how to configure Microsoft Entra ID in the Cloud Identity Engine using the CIE

-- Copy the directory ID for your Azure directory.
+- Copy the Directory ID for your Entra ID tenant.

-- Log in to the Azure administrator portal using the credentials of the account you want to use to connect to the Cloud Identity Engine (for example, a service account) and select Overview.Copy the Directory (tenant) ID and store it in a secure location.
+- Log in to the Microsoft Entra admin center or the Azure administrator portal using the credentials of the account you want to use to connect to the Cloud Identity Engine (for example, a service account) and select Overview.Copy the Directory (tenant) ID and store it in a secure location.

-Set up your Azure directory in the Cloud Identity Engine.- In the Cloud Identity Engine app, select Directories then click Add New Directory.Set Up an Azure directory.
+Set up your Entra ID tenant in the Cloud Identity Engine.- In the Cloud Identity Engine app, select Directories, then click Add New Directory.Set Up an Entra ID Cloud Directory.

 Protection: